Project Setup

 match your database settings.

-Above that line you will find the generated blockchain ID of the blockchain that looks like this:
+You can see the generated blockchain ID of the blockchain in the terminal that looks like this:

 INFO 2120-01-01 23:59:59.999 [main] BaseConfigurationDataStore - Creating initial configuration for chain 1 with BC RID: